samuelconsuegra37-dev/Soccer-lens/README.md

 # Soccer-lens
 Soccer-lens is an AI-powered chrome extension that identifies professional soccer players in paused YouTube vidos and overlays their live per-league stats and AI generated context.
-Created for IBM SkillBuild AI Builders Challege for the month of June.
+Created for IBM SkillBuild AI Builders Challenge for the month of June.

 ## Problem, Approach & Why It Matters